Guide to Choosing a Cyber Security Degree Program

 What Careers are Available in Cybersecurity?

-The U.S. Bureau of Labor Statistics estimates the expected job growth in Cybersecurity will be 28% through 2026.
+The U.S. Bureau of Labor Statistics (BLS) estimates the expected job growth in cybersecurity (which they classify as information security analysis) will be 35% through 2031.
 As the demand for Cybersecurity professionals outpaces the pool of qualified applicants by 25% (Cap Gemini Cybersecurity Talent Report), companies are forced to offer lucrative salaries to attract much-needed talent.
-The highest paid Cybersecurity positions include DevSecOps Engineers, InfoSec Managers, Application Security Engineers, Network Security Engineers, and Cybersecurity Engineers (CIO).
-Experienced professionals working in these positions can garner salaries between $100K to $200K, on average, making it one of the highest paid fields due to the high demand and low supply of available talent.

 Cybersecurity Engineers can have a diverse set of responsibilities, but in general, they are tasked with protecting a company’s network, computers, and data from potential threats of attacks and unauthorized access.
 More specifically, their responsibilities would include testing the security infrastructure and identifying weaknesses, responding to and troubleshooting problems, responding to and addressing security breaches and the overall planning and management of the company’s systems and data security.